Eight Ways to Blacklist with Apache’s mod_rewrite

 Blacklist via the Referrer

 [ #3 ] Blacklisting via the HTTP referrer is an excellent way to block referrer spam, defend against penetration tests, and protect against other malicious activity.
 The HTTP referrer is identified as the source of an incoming link to a web page.
-For example, if a visitor arrives at your site through a link they found in the Google search results, the referrer would be the Google page from whence the visitor came.
+For example, if a visitor arrives at your site through a link they found via Google, the referrer would be the Google page from whence the visitor came.
 Sounds straightforward, and it is.

 Unfortantely, one of the biggest spam problems on the Web involves the abuse of HTTP referrer data.
 In order to improve search-engine rank, spambots will repeatedly visit your site using their spam domain as the referrer.
 The referrer is generally faked, and the bots frequently visit via HEAD requests for the sake of efficiency.
 If the target site publicizes their access logs, the spam sites will receive a search-engine boost from links in the referrer statistics.